Chloride: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Does chloride interact with other nutrients?

-Chloride interacts with sodium and potassium in helping to regulate the volume of water in the body and to support the function of our muscle’ and nerve cells.
-Regularly exceeding the recommended intakes for these three micronutrients can increase the risk of high blood pressure.
+Chloride interacts with sodium and potassium to help regulate the volume of water in the body and to support the function of our muscle’ and nerve cells.

 What happens if I have too little chloride?

 It’s not common to have too little chloride in our diets since this mineral is present in most foods.

 Chloride deficiency is often a result of specific metabolic disorders or health conditions (such as severe episodes of diarrhoea or kidney malfunction) that cause our bodies to remove excessive amounts of this mineral.

 What happens if I have too much chloride?